Policy and Procedure Name:

 months later, the IW files a letter stating their intent for BWC to reconsider

 the claim.
-The IW includes x-ray results from the date of injury showing they
+The IW includes x-ray results from the DOI showing they suffered a